 Today, it seems that the world’s best and most expensive smartwatches have screens covered by a single, highly durable material: sapphire crystal.
-Not only does it sound as though it’s high-quality, sapphire crystal is also extremely hard (sapphire is the second strongest jewel on the Mohs mineral hardness scale), making the watches with screens that are made from this material practically scratch-proof under normal use.
+Not only does it sound as though it’s high-quality, but the sapphire crystal is also extremely hard (sapphire is the second strongest jewel on the Mohs mineral hardness scale), making the watches with screens that are made from this material practically scratch-proof under normal use.

 In other words, with a sapphire watch screen, you can rest assured that your smartwatch investment will stay protected for years to come.
+So this material is considered one of the most rugged smartwatches material in the world.

-What’s the Benefit of Sapphire Smartwatches?
+What’s the Benefit of Sapphire Smartwatch?

 Unfortunately, since sapphire is so expensive, most watches use mineral crystal instead – which isn’t as scratch-resistant or as durable as sapphire.
 On top of that, sapphire screens offer a visual experience, unlike anything you could get with a traditional smartwatch (if such a thing exists).
 If you were to hold two smartwatches side by side, one with sapphire crystal and one without, you’d find that the visual impact of sapphire watches is much greater.
 Not only would the display be brighter, but it would reduce reflections too, for a better image.